How I Air Conditioned My VocalBooth® for $119.05

 And if I set the house thermostat on 75°F, I can get the booth down to 70°F.

-I thought I might have to close off the white grille in the front in order to force enough air into the booth to keep it cool, but I don’t.
+I thought I might have to keep the white grille on the front of the plenum closed in order to force enough air into the booth to keep it cool, but I don’t.
 The Panasonic fan pulls enough cold air into the booth without closing the grille, so both the room and the booth stay cool.

 And since I’m using the same fan to ventilate the booth that I did before, the noise floor hasn’t changed.
-My VU meter still bounces around between -54db to -57db when normalized to -3db.
-Not Hollywood recording studio quiet, but quiet enough to keep my clients happy.
+My noise floor is -71.68db Total RMS amplitude, Ref 0db.

 But all of this was designed as a test of concept anyway.
 If it didn’t work, I wouldn’t be out an arm and a leg, and if it did work, I’d be cool.